 How can I speed up my Excel-based data connector?

-Especially with large files, the performance of Microsoft’s default file format for excel spreadsheets is getting poor in performance.
+Especially with large files, the performance of Microsoft’s default file format for excel spreadsheets is getting poor.
 This weakness might also affect your data-driven test execution.
 For performance improvements we recommend to use the binary file format (xlsb) instead of the default one (xlsx).
 Simply save your Excel spreadsheet with the extension “xlsb” and assign it to your excel data source.

 What to do if items can’t be found during Ranorex test execution?